Position: Multimodal Large Language Models Can Significantly Advance Scientific Reasoning: How MLLMs Benefit Scientific Reasoning

 \subsection{Research Roadmap}

 The development of (M)LLMs for scientific reasoning can be categorized into four progressive stages: \textit{Broad Knowledge and Recognition}, \textit{Analogical Reasoning and Generalization}, \textit{Insightful Inference}, and \textit{Creative Hypothesis Generation}.
-Each stage is defined by its unique characteristics across four dimensions: data and knowledge requirements, reasoning mechanisms, model generalization, and applications and impact (See the detailed comparison in Appendix \ref{app:domain_data_differences}).
-Figure \ref{fig:roadmap}(c) provides an overview of four stages, highlighting their evolution progress.
+Each stage is defined by its unique characteristics across four dimensions: data and knowledge requirements, reasoning mechanisms, model generalization, and applications and impact (See the detailed comparisons among the four dimensions in Appendix \ref{app:roadmap}).
+Figure \ref{fig:roadmap} (c) provides an overview of four stages, highlighting their evolution progress.

 \textbf{Stage 1: Broad Knowledge and Recognition.} The initial stage focuses on building a strong foundational understanding across domains.
 MLLMs in this stage rely on highly diverse and multimodal datasets to capture a broad range of knowledge.
 Reasoning mechanisms are primarily retrieval-based, with emphasis on pattern recognition, data alignment, and summarization.
 Model generalization remains limited, operating primarily within predefined domains \cite{white2023future,pei2024leveraging,chen2023fine}.